-As directed by UNCG Human Resources the hiring manager is responsible for ensuring that applicants meet the necessary consideration for promotional priority of current state employees, priority reemployment, veteran's preference and Affirmative Action as directed by UNCG Human Resources.
+As directed by UNC Greensboro Human Resources, the hiring manager is responsible for ensuring that applicants meet the necessary consideration for promotional priority of current state employees, priority re-employment, veteran's preference and affirmative action.

 The following is a brief explanation of special considerations that may arise during the recruitment process.
 Failure to consider these factors appropriately may lead to a legal challenge.
-Full policies referencing priority consideration are at the UNCG Human Resources' policy website.
+Full policies referencing priority consideration are at the UNC Greensboro Human Resources' policy website.